James Roby: 2020s

 In August 2020, Roby made his 500th career appearance in a 10–0 victory against Castleford Tigers.
 Roby played in St Helens 8–4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.
 Roby also won the Harry Sunderland Trophy as man of the match.

 On 17 July 2021, he played for St. Helens in their 26–12 2021 Challenge Cup Final victory over Castleford, scoring a second half try.

 On 9 October 2021, Roby played in his tenth grand final for St. Helens which was the club's 2021 Super League Grand Final victory over Catalans Dragons.
 It was St. Helens third successive championship victory in a row.

 In round 7 of the 2022 Super League Season, Roby made his 500th appearance for St Helens in their 26–0 victory over Leeds.

 In round 15 of the 2022 Super League season, Roby broke the Super League appearance record with his 455th match in the competition.
 Roby went on to score a try in the Saints 26–18 victory over Hull KR.

 On 24 September 2022, Roby captained St Helens to a fourth successive Super League title as they defeated Leeds 24–12 in the grand final.

-On 18 February 2023, Roby captained St Helens to a one point win over Penrith in the World Club Challenge at BlueBet Stadium in Penrith.
+On 18 February 2023, Roby captained St Helens to a one-point win over Penrith in the World Club Challenge at BlueBet Stadium in Penrith.
 St Helens were considered large outsiders prior to the match.

+On 13 May 2023, Roby broke the all-time St Helens appearance record with his 532nd match for the club against Salford.
+St Helens beat Salford 26-12.

+Roby played 27 games for St Helens in the 2023 Super League season as the club finished third on the table.
+Roby played in St Helens narrow loss against the Catalans Dragons in the semi-final which stopped them reaching a fifth successive grand final.
+This would be Roby's final game as a player.